Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 There are many other CP/M software resources on the internet that are usually compatible with the Z80-Retro!

-This guide explains how to set-up the SD Card with CP/M.
+This guide explains how to set up the SD Card with CP/M.

 ## Compile CP/M